 Working at his Oregon steel-fabricating business, Montesano is now adding features, including an elevator to load passengers.
 One thing he won’t be doing with it, though, is sneaking up on people.
-The Beast trudges around at just shy of five miles an hour.
+The Beast trudges around at just shy of 5 miles an hour.
 And once it gets going, every step it takes shakes the ground 500 feet away.

-Time: 3 years
+- Time: 3 years

-LOCOMOTION Powered by a Chevy V8 engine, the 650-pound axle runs the crankshafts that move the legs.
+Powered by a Chevy V8 engine, the 650-pound axle runs the crankshafts that move the legs.

-SUSPENSION For a smoother ride, Montesano designed a leaf-spring system (similar to suspensions in big trucks) to slow the legs just before they hit the ground.
+For a smoother ride, Montesano designed a leaf-spring system (similar to suspensions in big trucks) to slow the legs just before they hit the ground.

-TURNING A hydraulic A-frame takes weight off the legs on one side, acting as a pivot around which the other legs can walk the Beast in a circle or make a turn.
+A hydraulic A-frame takes weight off the legs on one side, acting as a pivot around which the other legs can walk the Beast in a circle or make a turn.

 This story has been updated.
 It was originally featured in the September 2008 issue of Popular Science magazine.